ActiveDirectoryKC/GPO-Automation-MigrationTables/README.md

 >[!NOTE]
->THIS IS NOT A DEV BRANCH!
+>THIS IS A DEV BRANCH!
 >
 >This is the 1.0.0 branch for the completed process.
 Currently this is still in development and not a fully working solution.
 >A blog post with notes and details is pending.